 The Covenanters divided their forces, with a detachment commanded by Sir John Hurry heading to catch Montrose.
 Hurry had originally sided with Parliament, then deserted to the Royalists, then changed back again to Parliament after the Covenanters were successful at Marston Moor.

 The campaign is an interesting one and the battle started with Hurry surprising Montrose at dawn, Montrose army scattered about the town of Auldearn.
 Montrose’s 2nd in command was Alasdair MacColla (there is actually a full chapter in the main biography on him that spends the entire time debating his actual correct name).
-Evidently MacColla was a hugh man, may 7 feet tall, so his miniatures – a Eureka figure – is more like a 30mm fig than 25-28mm.
-MacColla saved the day stalling Hurry giving Montrose time to assemble his waking army.
+Evidently MacColla was a huge man, perhaps as much as 7 feet tall, so his miniature figure – a Eureka figure – is more like a 30mm fig than 25-28mm.
+MacColla saved the day stalling Hurry and giving Montrose time to assemble his waking army.
 A good discussion is on the Montrose Society website.